153957/153957/content/timelapse_guide.md

 that you want to take.
 If you don't have enough storage you might consider setting your camera to a lower quality setting (not recommended).
-Or just buy a larger memory card, since memory cards are fairly cheap these days you can easily buy an 8GB+ memory card which can hold many photos.
-I recommend shooting in the highest quality possible.
+Or just buy a larger memory card, since memory cards are fairly cheap these days you can easily buy an 32GB+ memory card which can hold many photos.
+I recommend shooting in the highest quality possible (RAW).
 This gives you the most flexibility when you process the images.

 #### Exposure mode